Christmas Gingerbread Tiramisu – Festive Holiday Dessert

 Directions

-• First of all, combine the coffee, marsala wine, honey (if using), and spices except for the vanilla in a bawl.
-Let it stay for about 10 minutes, then filter to remove the spices sediments.
+• First of all, combine the coffee, marsala wine, honey (if using), and spices except for the vanilla in a bowl.
+Let it stay for about 10 minutes, then filter to remove the spice sediments.
 Please note this amount is for a moister version (If you prefer dryer cookies, you will need approximately 1/4 cup of liquid less.)

-• In a separate bawl beat the mascarpone with the powdered sugar and vanilla seeds or extract, 1 minute.
-Add the egg yolks (if using) and beat about 1 minute, just to incorporate.
+• In a separate bowl, beat the mascarpone with the powdered sugar and vanilla seeds or extract for 1 minute.
+Add the egg yolks (if using) and beat for about 1 minute to incorporate.

-• You this amount of the ingredients you will need a trifle bawl ~ 750-800 ml.
+• You will need this amount of the ingredients for a trifle bowl ~ 750-800 ml.

 Leave a Reply